It’s great to meet you, I’m Trevor

 - Core Fascial Release (level 1) 2022

-In 2019 I completed my 200hr Yoga Teaching Training in with Brea Johnson and Kat Boehm at Heart & Bones Yoga.
+In 2019 I also completed my 200hr Yoga Teaching Training in with Brea Johnson and Kat Boehm at Heart & Bones Yoga.

 I’ve become more and more interested in how massage works from a Neuro perspective.
 It really is our brain and nervous system that create that feeling of magic that we experience when receiving bodywork.